Spherical Perspective on Learning with Normalization Layers: SGD is equivalent to AdaGradG

 \subsection{Equivalence between two optimization schemes}

 Due to the radial invariance, the functional space of the model is encoded by $\unithyp$.
 In other words, two schemes with the same sequence of groups of radially-invariant parameters on the hypersphere $\left(\mbf{u}_k\right)_{k \geq 0}$ encode the same sequence of model functions.
-Two optimization schemes $S$ and $\Tilde{S}$ are equivalent iff $\forall k \geq 0, \bu_k = \Tilde{\bu}_k$.
+We say that two optimization schemes $S$ and $\Tilde{S}$ are equivalent if and only if $\forall k \geq 0, \bu_k = \Tilde{\bu}_k$.
+Hence, starting from the same parameters, they reach the same optimum.
 By using Eq.\,\ref{canonic}, we obtain the following lemma, which is useful to prove the equivalence of two given optimization schemes:

 \begin{lemma}[Sufficient condition for the equivalence of optimization schemes] \end{lemma}